7+ Hacks to Book Cheap Flights in the Philippines

 Do you agree that “promo fare is life”?
-If yes, then you should definitely read this guide about booking cheap flights to/across the Philippines!
+If yes, then you should definitely read this guide about booking cheap flights to/within the Philippines!

-Did you know that, several years ago, flight costs are almost doubled than it is today?
+Several years ago, flight costs are almost doubled than it is today.
 One of the interesting things I hear from veteran backpackers is that they used to shell out P7-12,000 for a single round-trip domestic flight.
 Nowadays, with the travel industry growing and the rise of budget airlines, traveling to/across the Philippines is now more accessible.

 Whether you’re a local Juan or a foreign traveler, here are hacks you can use to score cheap tickets for traveling to/across the Philippines!